Here's a list of SoCal churches holding virtual Holy Week services

 https://wacc.tv/

-To add your church's online service to this list, please send an email with the church name, times of the services and web link for the stream to ABC7 at PR@abc7.com
+To add your church's online service to this list, please send an email with the church name, times of the services and web link for the stream to PR@abc7.comwi

 Here's a list of SoCal churches holding virtual Holy Week services